 Electricity is no doubt very useful, but it also needs to be treated with respect.
-Here are some safety tips that everyone should follow when using electrical devices.
+Here are some electrical safety tips that everyone should follow when using electric devices.

 Don’t Piggy Back or Overload Adaptor Cables